The School has two major areas of research interest:

 Dr Lorna Lancaster, Senior Lecturer – Alternative Antibiotics and Vaccines

-Dr Ishwar Singh, Senior Lecturer – Chemical Biology, Organic Chemistry, Bioconjugations, Biologics Delivery, Nucleic Acids and Peptides, Antimicrobials.
+Dr Ishwar Singh, Reader in Biological Chemistry - Antimicrobials such as teixobactins, Chemical Biology, Organic Chemistry, Bioconjugations, Biologics Delivery, Nucleic Acids and Peptides.

 Dr Emma Wright, Lecturer – Biomaterials, Materials science, Materials characterisation, Rheology, Polymers, Wound Healing, Drug delivery.